 This small but growing trend is partly a sign of growing gender and sexual equality, with the legalisation of same-sex marriage in the UK making men’s engagement rings more sought after.

 For the other part, the trend it is celebrity-driven, and therefore most prevalent among the fashion conscious.
 Celebrities have generally made it more acceptable, or even desirable, for men to wear jewellery, such as diamond earrings.

 After he was photographed at the Brit Awards wearing a ring on the fourth finger of his left hand, the media questioned whether it was a wedding ring.

 However, he stated he was wearing an engagement ring.
 Subsequently, on the ITV show ‘Lorraine’, he said, “I never saw why men didn’t wear commitment rings, because it’s the same commitment either way.”

+Ed Sheeran is not the first celebrity male to wear an engagement ring.
+For example, Scarlett Johansson’s first husband, Ryan Reynolds, wore an engagement ring.
+Singer Michael Bubble also wears one.
 Some women also say the reason they want their fiancé to wear a ring is to show he is ‘off limits’ – they believe the ring tradition should not only apply to women.